OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Software description

 This syntax can be used only if all \rootcern~files are in the same directory and all histograms inside them have the same name.
 The general structure of the files is shown in Fig.~\ref{fig:generalLayoutInputFileShapeSyntax1}.
-An example of such file is \verb|"inputHistos.dat"| in the \verb|examples| sub-directory.
+An example of such a file is \verb|"inputHistos.dat"| in the \verb|examples| sub-directory.

 The block starting with the \verb|+setup| tag defines the fields that are common to all samples declared in the file (signal, backgrounds and data).
 Field \verb|<dir>| defines the directory containing all the \rootcern{} files.
 Field \verb|<hname>| defines the name of the histograms inside the \rootcern{} files.
 Fields \verb|<root-file>| define the names of the \rootcern~files located in the \verb|<dir>| directory containing the nominal histograms.
-Bin errors are used for absolute statistical uncertainties.
-Users must therefore make sure they are set properly, in particular if histograms are weighted.
+Bin uncertainties are used for absolute statistical uncertainties.
+Therefore, care must be taken in the case of histograms filled with weighted entries.
 Fields \verb|<root-file up>| and \verb|<root-file down>| define the names of the \rootcern~files located in the \verb|<dir>| directory containing the varied histograms when systematic uncertainties are shifted by $+1\sigma$ and $-1\sigma$ respectively.
 These histograms must contain yields in each bin (that is, as opposed to the counting experiment case, yields after systematic variation are provided rather than relative variations).
-In addition, bin errors for systematic histograms are not used and can be set to $0$ or any other value.
+In addition, bin uncertainties for systematic histograms are not used and can be set to $0$ or any other value.

 \paragraph{Syntax 2:}

 This syntax can be used in all cases, even if all \rootcern~files aren't in the same directory and all histograms inside them don't have the same name.
 The general structure of the files is shown in Fig.~\ref{fig:generalLayoutInputFileShapeSyntax2}.
 An example of such file is \verb|"inputHistosAlternativeSyntax.dat"| in the \verb|examples| sub-directory.